-Once a value is allocated for each of the criterion, the scores are averaged to determine the final impact rating see Table 4 below.
+Once a value is allocated for each of the criteria, the scores are averaged to determine the final impact rating see Table 5 below.

-EnviroAfrica then further assesses environmental significance13, based on the nature of the impact, as per the score and colour key which forms part of Table 5 below.
-This results in impacts having either a low (indicated in green), medium (indicated in yellow) or high (indicated in orange and red) negative significance, and a low (light blue), medium (blue) or a high (dark blue) positive significance
+EnviroAfrica then further assesses environmental significance, based on the nature of the impact, as per the score and color key which forms part of Table 6 below.
+This results in impacts having either a low (indicated in green), medium (indicated in yellow) or high (indicated in orange and red) negative significance, and a low (light blue), medium (blue), or a high (dark blue) positive significance

-13 As a baseline, impact rating values/scores are allocated taking the worst-case scenario into account i.e. with no mitigation.
+&lt;sup>16 As a baseline, impact rating values/scores are allocated taking the worst-case scenario into account i.e. with no mitigation.
 The baseline rating is compared with those after mitigation has been considered i.e., the post-mitigation rating.
 Post mitigation rating is used for the actual impact assessment.

-Table 4.
-Criteria which will be used to determine the significance of impacts identified by the EAP, Specialists, and stakeholders.
+Table 5.
+Criteria will be used to determine the significance of impacts identified by the EAP, Specialists, and stakeholders.